curlyLasagna/TU-Analytics-2025/README.md

 [Install `uv`](https://docs.astral.sh/uv/getting-started/installation/)

 1. `uv venv` to create a virtual environment
+2. `source .venv/bin/activate` to your desired shell.
+If you're on Windows, do `.venv\Scripts\activate`
-2. `uv sync` to install dependencies
+3. `uv sync` to install dependencies

 ## Running the notebook